cosmith/cosmith.fr/src/pages/bookshelf.md

 # Bookshelf

-Books that I either read or plan to read someday... the list is a work in progress.
+Books that I read and liked!

 ## Startups